olssonoskar/search-service/README.md

 ## Running the application

 The application is intended to either be run directly from IntelliJ or in a terminal.
-For running in a terminal, running mvn verify to produce a JAR should be enough and then simply starting it vit java -jar.
+For running in a terminal, running mvn verify to produce a JAR should be enough to then starting it with java -jar <jar>.

 The application requires API keys for Google and Bing, which need to be provided in application.yaml.